-Smelling the Muguet by Geurlain (a rosy, lemon, muguet) and Coty’s Le Muguet des Bois (much more straight ahead lily-of-the-valley) made it apparent that the decrease in the level of hydroxycitronellal we can use now has changed this type of fragrance slightly but they are still pretty similar.
+Smelling the Muguet by Guerlain (a rosy, lemon, Muguet) and Coty’s Le Muguet des Bois (much more straight-ahead lily-of-the-valley) made it apparent that the decrease in the level of hydroxycitronellal we can use now has changed this type of fragrance slightly but they are still pretty similar.

-Leather notes were quite prolific in the collection we smelled on the day with Cuir de Russe being the most smoky and tar like.
+Leather notes were quite prolific in the collection we smelled on the day with Cuir de Russe being the smokiest and tar-like.
 My favourite was the 1936 Bourjois Leathery floral Kobako which drew a few gasps from the crowd when the tacky 1980’s packaging was shown alongside the original from 1936 with comments that someone should write a blog post entitled “packaging gone bad”

-Here is the full list of the fragrances we smelled on the day and if you want to smell for yourself then the event is repeating on 27th June so you can get you tickets here: http://www.odettetoilette.com/events/scratchsniff/the-osmotheque-comes-to-london-27th-june/
+Here is the full list of the fragrances we smelled on the day and for more info on the Osmotheque: http://www.osmotheque.fr/en/

 La Jardin de Mon Cure